Ice-nine: Real-life analogues

-The phase transitions without any thermal effect and into the state of lower entropy described in the book are purely fictional and impossible according to current mainstream physics.
-In the assumption that the phase transition was described inaccurately and has thermal effects, which were not described, it would have happened without any outside intervention, the initial seed being nucleated spontaneously due to fluctuations that are always present, the same way that the ordinary liquid-solid transitions happen.
-One also must take into account that supercooling phenomena, which can be used to account for the existence of liquid water in the world of the book under standard conditions, happen in pure liquids free of nucleation centers, which natural water, containing particles, bubbles, and organisms, is not.
-Since body fluids are solutions rather than pure water, it is possible that freezing-point depression phenomena could reduce the ice-nine transition temperature to below human body temperature, making the described phenomena impossible.
+The phase transitions without any thermal effect and into the state of lower entropy described in the book are purely fictional and impossible according to current theories of physics.
+In the assumption that the phase transition was described inaccurately and has thermal effects (which were not described within the novel), it would have happened without any outside intervention.
+The initial seed being nucleated spontaneously was due to fluctuations that are always present, the same way that the ordinary liquid-solid transitions happen.
+Supercooling is only possible when nucleation cannot occur, which is difficult in normal circumstances due to natural impurities in water.

-While multiple polymorphs of ice do exist (they can be created under pressure), none have the properties described in the novel, and none are stable at standard temperature and pressure.
+While multiple polymorphs of ice exist, none have the properties described in the novel, and none are stable at standard temperature and pressure.
 The real Ice IX has none of the properties of Vonnegut's creation, and can exist only at extremely low temperatures and high pressures.
 Ice VII is stable at room temperature, but only under very high pressures.

 The ice-nine-like phenomenon has occurred with a few other kinds of crystals, called "disappearing polymorphs".
 In these cases, a new variant of a crystal has been introduced into an environment, replacing many of the older form crystals with its own form.
-One example is the anti-AIDS medicine ritonavir, where the newer polymorph destroyed the effectiveness of the drug until improved manufacturing and distribution was developed.
+One example is the anti-AIDS medicine ritonavir, where the newer polymorph destroyed the effectiveness of the drug in solid form, requiring a change to the less efficacious liquid form.

+The ice-nine-like phenomenon is referrable to the tin pest process, occurring when a β-form white tin due to low temperature decomposes into an α-form grey tin, which leads to turning the solid sample into powder.
+The grey tin, while being a result of decomposition, is also a catalyst for even quicker tin pest appear, which eventually leads the entire construction made of tin to decompose.

 Ice-nine has been used as a model to explain the infective mechanism of mis-folded proteins called prions which are thought to catalyze the mis-folding of the corresponding normal protein leading to a variety of spongiform encephalopathies such as kuru, scrapie and Creutzfeldt–Jakob disease.